kroxylicious/kroxylicious-junit5-extension/RELEASING.md

 ### Making the release public

-1. Comment on the PR `@kroxylcious-robot promote-release`.
+1. Comment on the PR `@kroxylicious-robot promote-release`.
 1. Let [Kroxylicious Team Developers](https://kroxylicious.slack.com/archives/C04V1K6EAKZ) know the release is finished.
 1. Merge the blog post PR
 1. Post to social media about the release.